RESCUE ARMOR IRON MAN & ROBOT HULK

 THE ME HALF OF THE EQUATION

-As with the rest of this wave, the two were ordered from TRU’s online store, with a shocking amount of ease.
+As with the rest of this series, the two were ordered from TRU’s online store, with a shocking amount of ease.
 Rescue gives us a great comic styled Pepper, which has been a long time coming.
 Robot Hulk is kind of filler, but he’s really cool filler, and his importance is helped by the little image of Gremlin piloting, kind of making this a new character.